devomh/comp3083_2025/lab02/content/01_Concepts.md

 - **Error Handling** - Graceful error reporting and recovery
 - **Module Loading** - Dynamic import of Python libraries
 - **Output Capture** - Display of results, prints, and visualizations

+### Python Session
+- **Definition**: The period during which a Python kernel remains active and maintains state
+- **Duration**: Spans from kernel startup to shutdown/restart
+- **State Persistence**: All variables, imports, and defined functions persist throughout the session
+- **Isolation**: Each session has its own isolated memory space
+- **Session Termination**: Session ends when:
+  - Kernel is restarted
+  - Notebook/environment is closed
+  - Runtime disconnects (timeout, crash, manual stop)

 ### Relationship to Interpreter
 - Kernel uses Python interpreter as its core engine